 The Hierarchy Display Name is used in the hierarchy view of the Filter Wizard, and when hierarchies are displayed for drill-down drilling.
-It is also used in the Data Explorer if the column is part of a data set.

 Excluding elements from hierarchy display

 If necessary, you can define a filter for a hierarchy to control which dimension or grouping elements display in that hierarchy.
 A Filter field is available when creating or editing the hierarchy for the table.
 This filter is for display purposes only-to simplify the interface for end users by only displaying relevant hierarchy selections.
 The hierarchy filter does not impact the data query.
 If a dimension or grouping has data and belongs to the selected hierarchy level, then that data will still be returned by the query, regardless of whether the dimension or grouping displays in the hierarchy.